alifaizankazmi/codingWithoutCoffee/content/posts/listReversal2.md

         ]
     }

-Not as succinct as our [previous solution][list-reversal-first-post], but at least we're not creating an additional list to help us with list reversal.
-It's also ugly to make the same check (`1 = count list`) in two places for different purposes, but I'll call it a day at this point.
+It's ugly to make the same check (`1 = count list`) in two places for different purposes, but I'll call it a day at this point.

 [list-reversal-first-post]: https://codingwithoutcoffee.netlify.com/posts/listreversal/
 [tail-recursion]: https://en.wikipedia.org/wiki/Tail_call